The Daily Dose/Thursday, March 6, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow does some whining.
+The Diary of a Nobody – Sparrow spends a second straight night with a girl.
 Today’s Diary.

 ———